gnanderson/rbh/README.md

 ## Installation

+There are some [binaries](https://github.com/gnanderson/rbh/releases/latest) for Linux, these should be considered alpha status

-Currently you'll need to install with `go get github.com/gnanderson/rbh`.
-Better release management is planned.
+Alternatively you can install with `go get github.com/gnanderson/rbh`.

 ## Usage